Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Results

 \subsection{$\mc{T}$-reversal breaking:}

-We now address the question whether the entanglement or the localization transition coincides with the $\mc{T}$-reversal breaking, as in the non-interacting model \cite{Hatano1996,Hatano1997,Hatano1998}.
+We now address one of the main questions raised in the introductory section, i.e., whether the entanglement or the localization transition coincides with the $\mc{T}$-reversal breaking, as in the non-interacting Hatano-Nelson model \cite{Hatano1996,Hatano1997,Hatano1998}.
 We define a $\mc{T}$-reversal \emph{order parameter}, $\phi(\epsilon)$, the fraction of imaginary eigenvalues at $\epsilon$.
-We find a clear crossing of the $\phi$ vs.~$W$ curves for different $L$, as shown in Fig.\ref{fig:Eigenstate}(c) (inset) for $\Psi=0.3$ and $\epsilon=0.5$.
-However, as evident, the crossing point is at $W=W_{c2}\approx 4.75$, clearly larger than $W_{c1}$ for the entanglement transition.
-A good scaling collapse can again be obtained with an exponent $\nu_2\simeq 0.9$ and $W_{c2}=4.75\pm 0.1$ [Fig.\ref{fig:Eigenstate}(c)].
+Numerically an eigenvalue is defined to have a non-zero imaginary part by setting an ad-hoc small cutoff.
+However, we have checked that our results are insensitive to the choice of cutoff.
+We find a clear crossing of the $\phi$ vs.~$W$ curves for different $L$, as shown in Fig.\ref{fig:TBreaking}(a),(b) (insets) for $\Psi=0.3$ and $\Psi=0.6$ at $\epsilon=0.5$.
+As evident, the crossing point is at $W=W_{c2}\approx 4.75$ for $\Psi=0.3$, clearly larger than $W_{c1}$ for the entanglement transition in Fig.\ref{fig:ScalingEntanglement}(a).
+A good scaling collapse can again be obtained with an exponent $\nu_2\simeq 0.9$ and $W_{c2}=4.75\pm 0.1$ [Fig.\ref{fig:TBreaking}(a)].
 The collapse of the data for $\phi$ vs.~$W$ could not be obtained with $W_{c2}=W_{c1}$.
 This establishes the fact that $\mc{T}$-reversal breaking is distinct from the entanglement transition and occurs within the area-law phase.
-We find similar results for $\Psi=0.6$ (Appendix \ref{subsec:datacollapse_S}) , namely $W_{c2}=5.6\neq W_{c1}$.
+We find similar results for $\Psi=0.6$ [Fig.\ref{fig:ScalingEntanglement}(b) and Fig.\ref{fig:TBreaking}(b)], namely $W_{c2}=5.6\neq W_{c1}$.
 In this case, the critical exponent $\nu_2=1.5$.
-From the crossing points of $\phi(\epsilon)$ vs.~$W$ curves we obtain the phase boundary for the $\mc{T}$-reversal breaking in Fig.\ref{fig:Model}(c).
+From the crossing points of $\phi(\epsilon)$ vs.~$W$ curves we obtain the phase boundary $W_{c2}$ for the $\mc{T}$-reversal breaking in Figs.\ref{fig:PhaseDiagram}.